 Areas evaluated: Doors, Windows, Locks, Landscaping, Lighting, and Burglar Alarms.

 Identity Theft is the fastest growing crime in America.
 A presentation is given on how to prevent becoming a victim of Identity Theft.
 This program will also explain the steps one needs to follow if they are a victim of Identity Theft.

 A program that discusses the pros and cons of using the internet.
 Some topics discussed: social networking, purchasing items on line, cyber bullying, kids using the internet

 The Junior Police Academy is setup for our young teens that are interested in the Criminal Justice field or one who would like to see what law enforcement is all about.
 Our main objective is to reach out to our young teens, through education of the Criminal Justice Program, and help them make the right choices in life as they become young adults.

 The Academy is for students between the ages of 13 and 17 years of age.
-It is a (6) six week program which meets four half days a week.
+It is a (2) two week program which meets half-days each week.
 Students will have classroom educational topics, hands-on scenarios, and field trips to area criminal justice entities.
 JPA shirts will be given to students for outside field trips.
 This is a structured environment where rules, conduct, and dress code will be implemented.

 Citizens may borrow the McGruff costume for various events.